3 men charged with federal hate crimes in shooting death of Ahmaud Arbery in Georgia

 Travis and Gregory McMichael are each facing an additional charge of “using, carrying, and brandishing — and in Travis’s case, discharging — a firearm during and in relation to a crime of violence.”

-The father and son were previously indicted June 24 in Glynn County on four counts of felony murder, malice murder, two counts of aggravated assault, false imprisonment and criminal attempt to commit false imprisonment.
+The father and son were previously indicted June 24 on state charges in Glynn County, including four counts of felony murder, malice murder, two counts of aggravated assault, false imprisonment and criminal attempt to commit false imprisonment.

-Bryan was also indicted by the county on charges of felony murder and criminal attempt to commit false imprisonment.
+Bryan was also indicted on state charges of felony murder and criminal attempt to commit false imprisonment.

+The Arbery killing spurred Georgia lawmakers to pass a state hate crime law in June 2020, The Associated Press reported, allowing additional charges to be brought in cases where the victim’s race, gender, religion or other factors made them a target, or in some way motivated the crime.

+However, because the law passed months after Arbery was killed, his attackers faced no hate crime charges from the state.